 Moving requires all hands on deck but creating a dedicated move team can really help to speed the process along.
 This team will be tasked with setting key milestones, ensuring that they are met and updating the wider teams on progress.
 For larger workforces, make sure that this team is cross-departmental with a mixture of senior and junior staff so that everyone is accounted for.

 5. Office move checklist – Packing, packing, and more packing

 This office space in Mayfair puts a contemporary twist on a traditional design.

 You’ll need boxes and crates…And lots of them.
 Arrange for these to be delivered to the office way in advance of the big day.
 It’s important to pack gradually rather than leaving it all to the last minute.
-A few weeks before the move, allocate one afternoon a week where everyone down tools, the radio comes on and packing begins.
+A few weeks before the office relocation, allocate one afternoon a week where everyone down tools, the radio comes on and packing begins.
 Moving is an excellent opportunity to have a clear out, so try to make packing as clutter-free as possible.